Sporting goods on British Airways

 If your equipment isn't listed below or you have any questions, please contact us.

-If your bag weighs more than your allowance you may need to pay an overweight baggage charge.
+- If your instrument weights more than 23kg you might need to pay an overweight baggage charge.
 The maximum weight of musical instruments we can carry is 45kg (99lb).

 Baggage allowances and policies can vary by airline, even if you buy your flights through ba.com.

 Check your hand baggage allowance on American Airlines, Finnair, Iberia, Japan Airlines and Qatar Airways.